Evolutionary-Intelligence/DistributedEvolutionaryComputation/Pub/EC.md

 * [Forrest, S.](https://www.cs.unm.edu/~forrest/), 1993.
 [Genetic algorithms: Principles of natural selection applied to computation](https://www.science.org/doi/10.1126/science.8346439).
 Science, 261(5123), pp.872-878.
 * Bounds, D.G., 1987.
 [New optimization methods from physics and biology](https://www.nature.com/articles/329215a0).
 Nature, 329(6136), pp.215-219.

-For more details about the **history** and **classification** of EC, refer to the following wonderful books and papers, to name a few:
+For more details about the **history** and **classification** of EC, refer to the following wonderful books and papers, just to name a few:

 * [Schoenauer, M.](https://www.lri.fr/~marc/), 2015.
 [Evolutionary algorithms](https://link.springer.com/chapter/10.1007/978-94-017-9014-7_28).
 Handbook of Evolutionary Thinking in the Sciences.
 Springer.
 * De Jong, K.A., 2006.
 [Evolutionary computation: A unified approach](https://ieeexplore.ieee.org/book/6267245).
 MIT Press.